COVID-19: FAQ for Employers

 This measure applies to the 2020 taxation year and at least part of the 2021 taxation year.
 It will end at a later date contingent on the pandemic.

 This credit complements the federal Canada Emergency Wage Subsidy (CEWS).
 Employers with an establishment in Québec that are eligible for the CEWS for a claim period can also receive the credit for contributions to the health services fund for the same period in respect of employees who are on paid leave because of the COVID-19 pandemic.
-The claim periods for both programs are the same:
+The claim periods for both programs with respect to an employee are the same:

 - March 15 to April 11, 2020